Guiming/ParallelRipleysKfunction/README.md

 # Parallel Ripley's K function
 The C++ implementation of MPI/OpenMP parallel Ripley's K function for point pattern analysis on spatial big data.
 The pure OpenMP version is in the 'spp_openmp' directory and the MPI/OpenMP version in the 'spp_mpi' directory.
-Find more detail about the code here: http://www.tandfonline.com/eprint/5bCbgNcnCTjhniHED4Et/full.
+Find more detail about the code in this paper: http://www.tandfonline.com/eprint/5bCbgNcnCTjhniHED4Et/full.

 # Environment
 Ubuntu OS, with OpenMPI installed to run the MPI/OpenMP version.